developeregrem/acme-php-nginx-dockerized/README.md

 ```
 Now, all containers should be up and running.

- 3. Afterwards, the SSL certificate needs to be generated:
+ 3. Afterwards, the SSL certificate needs to be generated.
+Run the following command:
 ```
-     docker-compose exec acme /bin/sh
+     docker-compose exec acme /bin/sh -c "./run.sh"
-     ./run.sh
-     press Ctrl + d to exit the container and return to your host shell
 ```
 Once this is done the acme container will run a daily cron job and check whether the certificate needs to be automatically renewed.